yaneevH/site/_posts/2024-09-25-loneliness.md

 ## Loneliness In Solitude

 I think the easiest one to discuss is that of being in a big city.
-You feel insignificant, like your actions don't necessarily have consequences on the community or environment around you because it?s so massive.
+You feel insignificant like your actions don't necessarily affect the community or environment around you because it?s so massive.

 In this context, who you are doesn?t really matter to anyone around you.
 Wherever you go, you don?t see a single person you recognize, almost as if you?re a ghost watching others live their lives.
 For all intents and purposes, you might as well be one, to the thousands of people who pass by you each day and don?t give you a second thought -- your actions don?t effect them and vice versa.
 None of them really have a significant effect on your life, and so you feel like you're in a bubble of just yourself?if you even exist.